CarlosAMolina/cmoli.es/src/projects/work-with-urls/how-to-use/export-rules.md

 4. Click the `Copy to clipboard` button in the add-on's main menu.
 5. The rules will appear in the box below `Value to change (line i).
 New value (line i+1)` and copied to the clipboard.

-The rules will be stored in the clipboard with the format used when multiple rules are configured (see the 'Configuration' section).
+The rules will be stored in the clipboard with the format used when multiple rules are configured (see the `Configuration` section).